Want to know something?

 How is that improving the situation.

-Now I understand that sometimes you need to think about how you failed in order to
+Now I understand that sometimes you need to think about how you failed in order to do it better next time.
+But don’t overdo it!

 “Obsessing over your failure will not change the outcome.
 In fact, it will only intensify the outcome, trapping you in an emotional doom-loop that disables you from moving on.